ansible-collections/community.docker/docs/docsite/rst/scenario_guide.rst

 For working with a plain Docker daemon, that is without Swarm, there are connection plugins, an inventory plugin, and several modules available:

     docker connection plugin
-        The :ref:`community.docker.docker connection plugin <ansible_collections.community.docker.docker_connection>` uses the Docker CLI utility to connect to Docker containers and execute modules in them.
+        The :ansplugin:`community.docker.docker connection plugin <community.docker.docker#connection>` uses the Docker CLI utility to connect to Docker containers and execute modules in them.
 It essentially wraps ``docker exec`` and ``docker cp``.
-This connection plugin is supported by the :ref:`ansible.posix.synchronize module <ansible_collections.ansible.posix.synchronize_module>`.
+This connection plugin is supported by the :ansplugin:`ansible.posix.synchronize module <ansible.posix.synchronize#module>`.

     docker_api connection plugin
-        The :ref:`community.docker.docker_api connection plugin <ansible_collections.community.docker.docker_api_connection>` talks directly to the Docker daemon to connect to Docker containers and execute modules in them.
+        The :ansplugin:`community.docker.docker_api connection plugin <community.docker.docker_api#connection>` talks directly to the Docker daemon to connect to Docker containers and execute modules in them.

     docker_containers inventory plugin
-        The :ref:`community.docker.docker_containers inventory plugin <ansible_collections.community.docker.docker_containers_inventory>` allows you to dynamically add Docker containers from a Docker Daemon to your Ansible inventory.
+        The :ansplugin:`community.docker.docker_containers inventory plugin <community.docker.docker_containers#inventory>` allows you to dynamically add Docker containers from a Docker Daemon to your Ansible inventory.
 See :ref:`dynamic_inventory` for details on dynamic inventories.

         The `docker inventory script <https://github.com/ansible-community/contrib-scripts/blob/main/inventory/docker.py>`_ is deprecated.
 Please use the inventory plugin instead.
 The inventory plugin has several compatibility options.
 If you need to collect Docker containers from multiple Docker daemons, you need to add every Docker daemon as an individual inventory source.

     docker_host_info module
-        The :ref:`community.docker.docker_host_info module <ansible_collections.community.docker.docker_host_info_module>` allows you to retrieve information on a Docker daemon, such as all containers, images, volumes, networks and so on.
+        The :ansplugin:`community.docker.docker_host_info module <community.docker.docker_host_info#module>` allows you to retrieve information on a Docker daemon, such as all containers, images, volumes, networks and so on.

     docker_login module
-        The :ref:`community.docker.docker_login module <ansible_collections.community.docker.docker_login_module>` allows you to log in and out of a remote registry, such as Docker Hub or a private registry.
+        The :ansplugin:`community.docker.docker_login module <community.docker.docker_login#module>` allows you to log in and out of a remote registry, such as Docker Hub or a private registry.
 It provides similar functionality to the ``docker login`` and ``docker logout`` CLI commands.

     docker_prune module
-        The :ref:`community.docker.docker_prune module <ansible_collections.community.docker.docker_prune_module>` allows  you to prune no longer needed containers, images, volumes and so on.
+        The :ansplugin:`community.docker.docker_prune module <community.docker.docker_prune#module>` allows  you to prune no longer needed containers, images, volumes and so on.
 It provides similar functionality to the ``docker prune`` CLI command.

     docker_image module
-        The :ref:`community.docker.docker_image module <ansible_collections.community.docker.docker_image_module>` provides full control over images, including: build, pull, push, tag and remove.
+        The :ansplugin:`community.docker.docker_image module <community.docker.docker_image#module>` provides full control over images, including: build, pull, push, tag and remove.

+    docker_image_load
+        The :ansplugin:`community.docker.docker_image_load module <community.docker.docker_image_load#module>` allows you to import one or multiple images from tarballs.

     docker_image_info module
-        The :ref:`community.docker.docker_image_info module <ansible_collections.community.docker.docker_image_info_module>` allows you to list and inspect images.
+        The :ansplugin:`community.docker.docker_image_info module <community.docker.docker_image_info#module>` allows you to list and inspect images.

     docker_network module
-        The :ref:`community.docker.docker_network module <ansible_collections.community.docker.docker_network_module>` provides full control over Docker networks.
+        The :ansplugin:`community.docker.docker_network module <community.docker.docker_network#module>` provides full control over Docker networks.

     docker_network_info module
-        The :ref:`community.docker.docker_network_info module <ansible_collections.community.docker.docker_network_info_module>` allows you to inspect Docker networks.
+        The :ansplugin:`community.docker.docker_network_info module <community.docker.docker_network_info#module>` allows you to inspect Docker networks.

     docker_volume_info module
-        The :ref:`community.docker.docker_volume_info module <ansible_collections.community.docker.docker_volume_info_module>` provides full control over Docker volumes.
+        The :ansplugin:`community.docker.docker_volume_info module <community.docker.docker_volume_info#module>` provides full control over Docker volumes.

     docker_volume module
-        The :ref:`community.docker.docker_volume module <ansible_collections.community.docker.docker_volume_module>` allows you to inspect Docker volumes.
+        The :ansplugin:`community.docker.docker_volume module <community.docker.docker_volume#module>` allows you to inspect Docker volumes.

     docker_container module
-        The :ref:`community.docker.docker_container module <ansible_collections.community.docker.docker_container_module>` manages the container lifecycle by providing the ability to create, update, stop, start and destroy a Docker container.
+        The :ansplugin:`community.docker.docker_container module <community.docker.docker_container#module>` manages the container lifecycle by providing the ability to create, update, stop, start and destroy a Docker container.

+    docker_container_copy_into
+        The :ansplugin:`community.docker.docker_container_copy_into module <community.docker.docker_container_copy_into#module>` allows you to copy files from the control node into a container.

+    docker_container_exec
+        The :ansplugin:`community.docker.docker_container_exec module <community.docker.docker_container_exec#module>` allows you to execute commands in a running container.

     docker_container_info module
-        The :ref:`community.docker.docker_container_info module <ansible_collections.community.docker.docker_container_info_module>` allows you to inspect a Docker container.
+        The :ansplugin:`community.docker.docker_container_info module <community.docker.docker_container_info#module>` allows you to inspect a Docker container.

+    docker_plugin
+        The :ansplugin:`community.docker.docker_plugin module <community.docker.docker_plugin#module>` allows you to manage Docker plugins.

 Docker Compose
 --------------

-The :ref:`community.docker.docker_compose module <ansible_collections.community.docker.docker_compose_module>`
+The :ansplugin:`community.docker.docker_compose module <community.docker.docker_compose#module>`
 allows you to use your existing Docker compose files to orchestrate containers on a single Docker daemon or on Swarm.
 Supports compose versions 1 and 2.